 On entering the CLI interface, entering user entry system first.
 If as common user, it is defaulted to User Mode.
 The prompt shown is "Switch>", the symbol ">" is the prompt for User Mode.
 When exit command is run under Admin Mode, it will also return to the User Mode.

-Under User Mode, no configuration to the switch is allowed, only clock time and version information of the switch can be queries.
+Under User Mode, no configuration to the switch is allowed, only clock time and version +7(495) 797-3311 www.qtech.ru information of the switch can be queries.